-In case of allergy, the treatment is aimed at influencing people’s immune system, so that the allergy will decrease and people become tolerant to the substance (allergen) they are allergic to.
+In case of allergy, the treatment is aimed at influencing the patient’s immune system, so that the allergy will decrease and the person becomes tolerant to the substance (allergen) they are allergic to.

 Examples of allergies for which immunotherapy may be used are:

 - House dust mite allergy.

 - Insect venom allergy.

 Immunotherapy can be part of the treatment for various types of cancer.

 The medication of immunotherapy is administered via an infusion, tablet or subcutaneous injection.
 How long the treatment lasts, depends on the purpose.
 Immunotherapy for allergies takes about three to five years, in which the patient periodically gets a small dose of the substance he or she is allergic to.
 Immunotherapy in case of cancer can be given in one go, but can also be given according to a fixed schedule in a certain period.
 For example, every three weeks.
 This is called a course.
 A treatment often includes several courses.